 The Philosophy of Spirals

 The “Philosophical Speculations on the Meaning of Spirals” reviews the interesting cosmology of Emanuel Swedenborg, 18th century scientist, revelator and seer.
 As a scientist, Swedenborg claimed that spherical motion is at the very heart of creation.
 Modern complexity theory is beginning to bear that out – spirals are everywhere in nature.
 Spirals are also linked to fascinating mathematical concepts including the Fibonacci Sequence, the Golden Ratio, and the number phi (φ).
-As I discuss in “The Spiritual Significance of the Number Phi (φ)” in 2005, phi (φ) is “the infinite unfolding of the number one”, “the efficiency coefficient of the universe”, and the “image of regeneration – spiritual growth towards a perfect reciprocal union with God. “
+As I discuss in the essay “The Spiritual Significance of the Number Phi (φ)”, phi (φ) is “the infinite unfolding of the number one”, “the efficiency coefficient of the universe”, and the “image of regeneration – spiritual growth towards a perfect reciprocal union with God. “